 Welcome, UCSD students!

-We have a few rules that all UCSD Spin users should abide by, but the rule of thumb is park safely and make sure all bikes are on campus at the end of your ride.
+We have a few rules that all UCSD Spin users should abide by, but the rule of thumb is park safely and make sure all e-bikes and scooters are on campus at the end of your ride.

-Spin bikes should be parked within a few feet of the nearest bike rack on a hard concrete location.
-Specially designated campus bike zones will be created as demand patterns are identified.
-The bike should never block pedestrian or any travel, access or cause a safety hazard.
+Spin e-bikes and scooters should be parked within a few feet of the nearest bike rack on a hard concrete location.
+Designated campus bike zones will be created as demand patterns are identified.
+The e-bike and scooter should never block pedestrian or any travel, access or cause a safety hazard.

-Bikes are meant for use on campus by students, faculty and staff.
-If you take a bike off campus, you should return it to campus in a timely manner the same day.
-If your app doesn't let you unlock your bike if you find yourself off-campus, please send us a message via the "Help" button on the bottom right corner of our site.
+E-bikes and scooters are meant for use on campus by students, faculty and staff.
+If you take the vehicle off campus, you should return it to campus in a timely manner the same day.
+If your app doesn't let you unlock your vehicle and you find yourself off-campus, please send us a message via the "Help" button on the bottom right corner of our site.

-How do I locate an e-bike on campus?
+- How do I locate an e-bike or scooter on campus?

-For now, we ask that we keep the e-bikes within the UCSD community.
-Spin is exploring the prospect of allowing e-bikes off campus for the fall quarter.
+For now, we ask that we keep the vehicles within the UCSD community.

-Does the electric assist work going up steep hills?
+- Does the electric assist (e-bikes) work going up steep hills?

 E-bikes are a powerful way to get around campus, including up-hills.
 With too much stress, however, it’s been recorded that the electric assist temporarily shuts.

 No worries!
 All e-bikes also work as normal bikes, too.
-An alert will go out to our team to swap out the battery.
-Alerting our support team at [email protected] that the battery has died may also help us prioritize the battery swap out battery.
+An alert will go out to our team to swap recharge the battery.